Made in minutes, this homemade tzatziki is cool, creamy, and makes everything you pair it with better.

 Notes

 • Refrigerate Tzatziki in a covered container for up to 2 days.
-Dressings made with fresh garlic should be kept 2-3 days at the most due to the possibility of botulism contamination.
+Dressings made with fresh garlic should be kept for up to 3 days at the most due to the possibility of harmful botulism contamination.

 • Store Tzatziki in a bottle for use as a condiment on burgers, or as a sauce for fish or meat dishes.

-• It is not recommended to freeze Yogurt-based recipes such as this one.
+• It is not recommended to freeze yogurt-based recipes.

 5 from 1 vote↑ Click stars to rate now!